DevMonib/Calculator/README.md

 # My Calculator

 👋 Welcome to My Calculator!
-This is a simple yet powerful calculator program written in C++ & Python that can perform a variety of mathematical operations.
+This is a simple yet powerful calculator program written in C++ that can perform a variety of mathematical operations.
 The calculator supports single operations, double operations, solving roots of second-degree equations, and geometric calculations.

 ## 💻 Features